abhijitpal1247/Image2StyleGAN/README.md

 The pickle file containing the dictionary of  latent vectors is stored in the input image folder.

-Here `data_0` and `data_1`  folders contain images from LSUN (cat dataset) and their corresponding embedding in a '.pkl' file, present in the respective folders.
+Here `data_0` and `data_1`  folders contain images from LSUN (cat dataset), and their corresponding embeddings is stored in a '.pkl' file, present in the folders.

 * Some results: